lyz-code/autoimport/docs/index.md

 * The modules referenced in `PYTHONPATH`.
 * The `typing` library objects.
+* The objects of the Python project you are developing, assuming you are executing the program in a directory of the project and you can import it.
 * The common statements.

 Where some of the common statements are: